SFTtech/openage/doc/nyan/api_reference/reference_util.md

 **ability**
 Ability that is executed.

 This can reference a specific ability of the game entity or an abstract API object from the `engine.ability.type` namespace.
-If a specific ability is referenced, the ability must be assigned to the game entity and must not be disabled.
+If a specific ability is referenced, the ability must be assigned to the game entity and must be enabled.
 Otherwise, the ability is not executed.
 If an API object is referenced, the first active ability with the same type as the API object is executed.

 ## util.activity.node.type.End